 12.1.1 Annual process review by the Chief Financial Officer

 Reporting on performance should be supplemented by an annual review of the financial statements production process.
-Such a review is very important to the planning process, as it provides the opportunity to make improvements in the future, where necessary.
+Such a review is a very important input into the subsequent year’s planning process, as it provides the opportunity to make improvements in the future, where necessary.

-Aspects that could be considered in the review include:
+Aspects that should be considered in the review include:

 - the involvement of senior management

 - the leadership and expertise within the CFO group

 - the appropriateness of information systems and other records

 - the extent and reliability of internal controls

 - the completeness and accuracy of the draft financial statements

 - the availability and knowledge of accounting staff resources